-This is where nesting-Mama and ready-to-be-independent-Freshman will throw down!
-Emotions are high as the clock is ticking towards the final goodbye, so it’s easy to find excuses to keep puttering around their room to avoid reality.
+This is where nesting-mama and ready-to-be-independent-freshman will throw down!
+Emotions are high as the clock is ticking toward the final goodbye, so it’s easy to find excuses to keep puttering around their room to avoid reality.
 Make their bed if it really helps your heart, but pay attention to their cues and remember that this is their new turf and first foot of independence.
 Giving them ownership of setting up their things will help them settle in better than if you do it for them.

 #4 You probably won’t be able to form a cohesive sentence, so write a letter with everything you want to say to them and tuck it under their pillow

 I knew I’d be a sobbing lunatic when I said goodbye to my daughter, and since I always failed miserably at being the tooth fairy, I planned a little “under-the-pillow surprise” effort in advance to soothe my maternal soul.
 I made her a simple care package, which included a few of her favorite tea bags, a cute mug, a special necklace, and a heartfelt letter that said all of the things I knew I’d want to say when we departed but would be unable to.